Spectroscopy using a visible photonic lantern at the Subaru telescope: Laboratory characterization and first on-sky

-Comparing the PL reconstructed spectra to the reference spectrum reveals some low frequency modulation for focal ratios 4 and 6.
+Comparing the PL reconstructed spectra to the reference spectrum reveals some low-frequency modulation for focal ratios 4 and 6.
 These correspond to a loss of flux between the input beam and the output of the PL.
-In the case of low focal ratios, due to the small PSF size there is more energy in high frequency spatial modes that are not supported by the 19 modes coupled from the MM input to the SM outputs, and hence cannot be injected leading to wavelength dependence losses in the overall spectra.
+In the case of low focal ratios, due to the small PSF size there is more energy in high-frequency spatial modes that are not supported by the 19 modes coupled from the MM input to the SM outputs, and hence cannot be injected leading to wavelength dependence losses in the overall spectra.
 This effect needs to be taken into account since it could make the continuum reconstruction challenging depending on the targeted science case.
 The spectra acquired for larger focal ratio do not exhibit these large modulation patterns: the spectral reconstruction is more accurate.

-Some high frequency fringes are also observed in all of the PL spectra, but are not present in the SMF reference spectrum.
-This interference pattern, also visible in the raw data (not co-added spectra of the SMF outputs), is suspected to result from internal reflections on the PL and V-groove end faces (due to lack of an AR coating) having a Fabry-Perot effect, but requires further investigation.
+Some high-frequency fringes are also observed in all of the PL spectra, but are not present in the SMF reference spectrum.
+This interference pattern, also visible in the raw data (not co-added spectra of the SMF outputs), is suspected to result from internal reflections on the PL and VG end faces (due to the lack of an AR coating) having a Fabry-Perot effect, but requires further investigation.

 Finally, the spectra reconstructed from the PL data show a decrease in intensity for wavelengths larger than about 760~nm, plus a hump at about 775~nm.
 This is due to the 800~nm short pass filter used at an angle for the pyramid WFS pickoff.
 The angle of the filter relative to the incident beam influences the transmission of both parallel and perpendicular polarizations of light in varying ways.
-The result is a bump located here around 770~nm in the spectral data, also visible in the SMF spectrum.
+The result is a bump located here around 770~nm in the spectral data, which is also visible in the SMF spectrum.